Constraints-of-Thought: A Framework for Constrained Reasoning in Language-Model-Guided Search: Fitness Function

+\textbf{Error Analysis.} Figure~\ref{fig:plan_length_distribution} shows that classical MCTS and MCTS with CoT often over-generate plans, whereas MCTS with Const-o-T better aligns plan length with the ground truth.
+This behavior arises because constraints restrict the admissible action set during search, which reduces the branching factor by preventing unnecessary expansions.
+As a result, Const-o-T operates as a budgeted, constraint-guided variant of MCTS that focuses exploration on feasible and relevant actions, reducing over-generation.

+\textbf{Ablation Study.} We conducted an ablation study on 200 GPT-4.1 examples to examine the contributions of intent extraction, constraint enforcement, and verification.
+Removing intent increases EMD from 0.51 to 0.53, while removing constraints increases it to 0.52.
+Disabling the verification step yields a similar EMD of 0.53.
+In contrast, removing both intent and constraint substantially degrades performance, increasing EMD to 0.79.
+These results indicate that each component contributes to improving alignment with ground-truth placements, while the combination of intent and constraint is critical for maintaining stable search behavior.
+The full model achieves the best performance (EMD = 0.51; Table~\ref{ablation}).
+While verification contributes to performance, the primary gains arise from restricting the action space during search.
+Verification acts as a safeguard ensuring constraint satisfaction rather than the primary driver of improvements.

-\subsection{Fitness Function}
+\section{Fitness Function}

 For the game of \textit{Risk}, during the troop deployment phase, we evaluate a candidate deployment state $v$ using a fitness function that balances goal satisfaction against constraint violations.
-The overall fitness is defined as
+The fitness function used to evaluate a candidate deployment state, $v$, is defined in Eq.~\ref{eq:fitness_function}.

-where $g_i(v)$ are normalized goal scores, $w_i$ are non-negative weights that encode the relative importance of each goal, and $c_m(v)$ are binary indicators of constraint violations.
-The penalty coefficient $\lambda$ is set sufficiently large to ensure that any violation dominates the weighted sum of goals, thereby prioritizing feasible deployments over infeasible ones.
+In this equation, $g_i(v)$ denotes normalized goal scores that measure how well the configuration satisfies strategic objectives.
+The coefficients $w_i$ denote non-negative weights that encode the relative importance of each goal.
+The functions $c_m(v)$ denote binary indicators of constraint violations.
+The penalty coefficient, $\lambda$, is set sufficiently large to ensure that any violation dominates the weighted sum of goals, thereby prioritizing feasible deployments over infeasible ones.

 \paragraph{Goals.} The goal functions $g_i(v)$ measure how well the player’s configuration $v$ satisfies strategic objectives: \begingroup

 \endgroup

 \textit{Descriptions.} \(g_1\): surround enemy territories; \(g_2\): maximize territorial control; \(g_3\): minimize average pairwise troop distance (uses graph distance \(d(\cdot,\cdot)\), normalized by \(d_{\max}\)); \(g_4\): maximize battles throughout the game; \(g_5\): fortify borders of continents you control; \(g_6\): limit exposure to many enemies.